 - Everyone else in the group (usually 3-8 or so people) then offers loving, curious attention to that person, while at least (and sometimes only) one person – the Circler – engages the ‘Circlee’ in conversation to explore what it’s like to be them.

 - Anyone who speaks is practicing following their curiosity about this person, and paying attention to their own direct experience in the now.
 No fixing or assessing – just exploring what it’s like inside of one person’s reality.

-In circling, people become objects for your attention and your love and your wonder.
-And they share their stories and you notice how their reality impact yours, and suddenly you are connected through paying attention to this impact.
-And the boundaries between you get a little triply.
+In Circling, people become objects for your attention and your love and your wonder.
+And they share their stories and you notice how their reality impacts yours, and suddenly you are connected through paying attention to this impact.
+And the boundaries between you get a little trippy.
 Me/you gives way to the wavy world of we.

 Ok.
 So what’s the value?

 At a minimum, it’s meditation with something more engaging to focus on than the breath or a candle.
 Someone gets attention for 30-60 minutes, everyone else practices holding attention for that long, and that’s almost always a good thing.